qgis/QGIS-Documentation/docs/documentation_guidelines/first_contribution.rst

 Now you can go to your GitHub repository and :ref:`create a Pull Request
 <sharing_changes>` as exposed in a previous section.
-Ensure you create a PR from your branch to the remote branch you are targetting in the official QGIS-Documentation repository.
+Ensure you create a PR from your branch to the remote branch you are targeting in the official QGIS-Documentation repository.

 .. _clean_up: